lizadaly/a-pickler/README.md

 ## The output

-66,369 words derived from three years of Tesla quarterly reports and amendments.
+<a href="https://github.com/lizadaly/a-pickler/blob/main/output.txt">66,369 words</a> derived from three years of Tesla quarterly reports and amendments.
 Examples:

 ```
 Between August 10 2018 & September 6 2018 nine purported stockholder class axxons were filed a